benjaminhuang13/discord_bot_pesk/README.md

 ## Deploy
 - Hosted on https://replit.com/
 - Replit is kept awake by https://uptimerobot.com/.
-It constnatly sends a ping to the bot, which prevents it from shutting down.
+It constantly sends a ping to the bot, which prevents it from shutting down.

 ## Permissions
 - How to give your bot permissions: https://discord.com/developers/applications